Huw Ceredig: Career

-In Huw's early days, he won a scholarship to Llandovery College, where one of his teachers was the Welsh rugby player and coach Carwyn James, before going on to train as a teacher at the Trinity University College.
+In Ceredig's early days, he won a scholarship to Llandovery College, where one of his teachers was the Welsh rugby player and coach Carwyn James, before going on to train as a teacher at the Trinity University College.
 There his interest in drama was fuelled by the celebrated Welsh drama lecturer Norah Isaac, and while teaching in two schools at Maesteg, near Bridgend, he began acting as an amateur in his spare time, using the stage name Huw Ceredig.

 After being spotted in productions at the Swansea Welsh language theatre, Ceredig was offered small parts on Welsh television.
 He was teaching at his local primary school in Laleston, near Bridgend, when, in his early 30s, he decided to become a professional actor.
 He joined the cast of Pobol y Cwm at the outset, and remained a popular fixture in the show for almost 30 years.
-When he was written out in 2003 – Reg Harries met with a car accident – Ceredig was aggrieved that he had not been allowed to stay for another year to complete three full decades in the part.

-Between 1987 and 1994 his on-screen son, Gareth Wyn Harries, was played by the young actor Ioan Gruffudd, who later became a film star, with credits including Titanic (1997), Black Hawk Down (2001), Fantastic Four (2005) and Rise of the Silver Surfer (2007).
+When he was written out in 2003 – Reg Harries was killed off – Ceredig was aggrieved that he had not been allowed to stay for another year to complete three full decades in the part.
+Between 1987 and 1993, his on-screen son, Gareth Wyn Harries, was played by the young actor Ioan Gruffudd.

+Ceredig played the father of Rhys Ifans and Llŷr Ifans, "Fatty Lewis", in the film Twin Town.
+He also provided Welsh-language voices for Superted and Meees, about a family of multicultural operatic sheep ("meees" being the Welsh for "baaas", the noise that sheep make).

-Ceredig’s own film credits include the 1992 comedy Rebecca’s Daughters and the Dylan Thomas biopic The Edge of Love (2008).
-He also featured as Fatty Lewis in the cult comedy film Twin Town (1997), which launched the career of Rhys Ifans, and was also seen in other television roles in Emmerdale, Heartbeat and Z-Cars.
+Ceredig's film credits include the 1992 comedy Rebecca's Daughters and the Dylan Thomas biopic The Edge of Love (2008).
+He was also seen in other television roles in Emmerdale, Heartbeat and Z-Cars.

-His voice was familiar to generations of younger viewers through his voiceover work on Welsh television series, notably the animation SuperTed and more recently Meees, about a family of multicultural operatic sheep ("meees" being the Welsh for "baaas", the noise that sheep make).